space-physics/iri2016/README.md

 Python and [Matlab](#matlab) interfaces to the International Reference Ionosphere (IRI) 2016 model.

-NOTE: November 2018 we are temporarily recommending a workaround where we directly use a command-line interface to IRI2016, as there may be `f2py` bugs interfacing to the massive Fortran 77 IRI2016 codebase, even with the latest IRI2016.

 ## Python

 1. Install IRI2016 command-line driver program